 We have three different ages of young beef or veal usually when we slaughter for our own use once yearly.
 However should you desire a whole one, we do take orders for them.
 You can order a real veal calf and specify when you want it slaughtered (12 weeks or younger) but it must be paid-in-full upon order.
 When we slaughter for our own use we usually sell a share of that animal offered as a quarter or a half share.
 We don't always slaughter a true veal calf for our annual supply, but we always slaughter a young animal usually much less than one year old.
 The share, or portion thereof will be based on the price schedule shown on this page.
 These three ages of young beef are defined in this list:

-- Young Beef - This will be a young steer that is from six months to one year and is our most common aged animal slaughtered for our own use.
+- Young Beef - This will be an animal that is 1-2 years old and is our most common aged slaughter beef.
 The age at slaughter varies depending upon when we need meat.
 As with all our beef, this animal will be gass fed only.
-He has been free to roam the pasture with all our other cattle.
+He has been free to roam the pasture with our other cattle.

-- Younger Beef - This young steer calf will be six months or less in age and has grazed only on pasture grasses from weaning to slaughter on or before it's six month birthday.
+- Younger Beef - This animal will be a steer calf less than 1 year old, and has grazed only on pasture grasses while nursing from it's mother.
 The meat from this older calf will be red, but very tender and lean.

-- Real Veal - This will be a calf that is ninety days or less in age that has been fed only it's mothers milk and never grazed nor fed grain of any kind.
+- Real Veal - This will be a calf that is 90 days or less in age that has been fed only it's mothers milk and never grazed nor fed grain of any kind.
 A true veal calf will not have been given any medications and will have received 100% of the colostrum produced by it's mother during its first few days after birth, and will have had no pasturing.
 The meat from this calf will be nearly white and tender beyond belief.
 Normally you can only find true veal at the finest of restaurants, and at ultra high prices.